json-schema-org/blog/pages/posts/and-then-there-were-three.md

 Then business carried on as usual.
 We were all working hard toward the release of an editorial, non-functional patch release for 2020-12 (now released!), and Ben found that he needed some more dedicated help.
 So in Slack DMs, he asked me if I would be interested in joining up.
 Even though I was just getting settled in at a new company, I couldn't let this opportunity pass me by.
 Getting paid to work on a passion project is the dream!

-And now, I'm extremely excited to announce that I'm joining Postman's Open Source Initiative as a Specification & Tooling Architect.
+And now, I'm extremely excited to announce that I'm joining Postman Open Technologies as a Specification & Tooling Architect.
 I will have three focuses: work on the JSON Schema specification, support for its implementors, and development support of adjacent uses.

 To start with the specification, the output format will continue to be a primary focus for me.
 Earlier this year, I opened a [discussion](https://github.com/orgs/json-schema-org/discussions/63) on potential improvements.
 I think that we're in a good place, and I need to start creating PRs that move the current language in the specification to the new design.